Curriculum Digest

 Semester 2

-Cardiopulmonary System: 6 credit hours (01520) Required
+Cardiopulmonary System: 4 credit hours (01-520) Lecture and Laboratory

 The structure and function of the pulmonary system together with the heart and great vessels are covered.
 Anatomy, microanatomy, and diagnostic imaging of the nasal mucosa, trachea, bronchial tree and lung lobes, heart and great vessels are included.
-Blood-Gas exchange and physiological regulation of respiration, neural and hormonal control of blood pressure, fluid distribution and homeostasis are covered.
+Blood - Gas exchange and physiological regulation of respiration, neural and hormonal control of blood pressure, fluid distribution and homeostasis are covered.

-Gastrointestinal System: 4 credit hours (01521) Required
+Gastrointestinal System: 4 credit hours (01-521) Lecture and Laboratory

+This course compares the structure and function of the alimentary system of domestic species including introduction of dental structures.
+Comparative anatomy, microanatomy, and diagnostic imaging are covered.
 Endocrine, paracrine, neurocrine and autocrine functions of the GI tract are discussed.
 Liver, together with the endocrine and exocrine pancreas are included as they relate to the consumption, digestion, metabolism, and excretion of nutrients.
 Common diets for each domestic species are included as well as the ability of these diets to meet the nutrient needs of animals in different life stages.

 Renal anatomy and physiology are covered in this course.
 This will include glomerular filtration, excretion of toxins and reabsorption of solutes and ions.
 The role of the kidney in fluid distribution, acid-base balance, and regulation of blood pressure is emphasized.
 The structure and function of the reproductive tracts in domestic animals including the gross anatomy, microanatomy, and diagnostic imaging is presented.
 The role of the hypothalamic-pituitary axis in the control of reproduction, thyroid, and adrenal function is included.

-Professional Skills II: 1 credit hour (01523) Required
+Professional Skills II: 1 credit hour (01-523) Lecture and Laboratory

 This six-semester course covers clinical and interprofessional communication, utilization of the Problem-Based Medical Record, teamwork, and collaboration, ethics, reflective practice, intercultural awareness, mindfulness and mental wellbeing, professional identity, practice management and business and personal finances.
 Each successive course will cover the same topics in increasing depth and complexity.